 We are dedicated to reducing opioid overdose deaths in Sacramento County and El Dorado and Yolo.
 To truly understand the best plan of action, we must understand the history and current status of opioids in our community.

 The Opioid Epidemic in Sacramento County affects everyone in the community.
 It will take people from all parts of our community to stop opioid overdose deaths.
 Looking at the data, monitor our progress and make our action plans.

 The Sacramento County Opioid Coalition started in 2015 after the release of the Sacramento County Opioid Prescription Drug Monitoring Surveillance Report.
-Now, The data shows us that some progress has been made.
+Now, the data shows us that some progress has been made.
 We still have a lot of work to do.
-Recent findings have shown am increase in deaths while prescription rates have gone down.
+Recent findings have shown an increase in deaths while prescription rates have gone down.
 Synthetic opioids like Fentanyl are causing an increased number of deaths.

 Resources for Data on Sacramento County

 California Opioid Overdose Surveillance Dashboard, California Department of Public Health

 The State-wide and County-specific dashboards and data available through this application are the result of ongoing collaboration between the California Department of Public Health (CDPH), Office of Statewide Health Planning and Development (OSHPD), Department of Justice (DOJ), and the California Health Care Foundation.
 The goal is to provide a data tool with enhanced visualization and integration of statewide and geographically-specific non-fatal and fatal opioid-involved overdose and opioid prescription data.

 This site uses color coded United States maps that highlight state and community hot spots for overdoses and increased opioid prescribing patterns, and tracks emerging use patterns.
 See how your state/community compares to other areas.